Plugins

 Plugin Service Provider

-Every plugin must have a service provider that extends Illuminate\Support\ServiceProvider
+Every plugin must have a service provider that extends Illuminate\Support\ServiceProvider.

-The service provider must be registered in the extra.laravel.providers
+The service provider must be registered in the extra.laravel.providers section of the composer.json file.

-You can register the features of your plugin in the service provider's boot
+You can register the features of your plugin in the service provider's boot method after the application has booted.

 Example: